Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Nevada Stats and Trends

-- In Nevada's six games this year, it has four wins against the spread.
+- Nevada has four wins against the spread in six games this season.

-- The Wolf Pack have been underdogs by 3 points or more two times this season and have covered the spread every time.
+- The Wolf Pack have always covered the spread this season when underdogs by 3 points or more.

-- Nevada's games this season have hit the over on four of six set point totals (66.7%).
+- Nevada's games this year have hit the over four times in six opportunities (66.7%).

-- When Nevada puts up more than 19.3 points, it is 4-1 against the spread and 5-0 overall.
+- Nevada is 4-1 against the spread and 5-0 overall in games when it scores more than 19.3 points.

-- In games that Nevada totals over 312.3 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Nevada picks up over 312.3 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Wolf Pack have three giveaways this season, while the Bulldogs have 13 takeaways .
+- The Wolf Pack have turned the ball over three times, 10 fewer times than the Bulldogs have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.